arecarn/consteig/readme.md

 * Compute the QR decomposition of a square matrix
 * **Compute the eigenvalues for a square diagonal matrix**(Not yet)

+It does not rely on the standard C++ library.

 # Important Notes
 * Does not work with complex numbers